dr-rompecabezas/qugenai/README.md

 ### Email Server

-In development, it is often nice to be able to see emails that are being sent from your application.
-For that reason local SMTP server [Mailpit](https://github.com/axllent/mailpit) with a web interface is available as docker container.
+In development, it is often nice to see emails sent from your application.
+For that reason, the local SMTP server [Mailpit](https://github.com/axllent/mailpit) with a web interface is available as a Docker container.

-Container mailpit will start automatically when you will run all docker containers.
-Please check [cookiecutter-django Docker documentation](https://cookiecutter-django.readthedocs.io/en/latest/2-local-development/developing-locally-docker.html) for more details how to start all containers.
+The mailpit container will start automatically when you run all Docker containers.
+Please check the [cookiecutter-django Docker documentation](https://cookiecutter-django.readthedocs.io/en/latest/2-local-development/developing-locally-docker.html) for more details on how to start all containers.

 With Mailpit running, to view messages that are sent by your application, open your browser and go to `http://127.0.0.1:8025`

 ### Sentry

 Sentry is an error logging aggregator service.
-You can sign up for a free account at <https://sentry.io/signup/?code=cookiecutter> or download and host it yourself.
+Sign up for a free account at <https://sentry.io/signup/?code=cookiecutter> or download and host it yourself.
 The system is set up with reasonable defaults, including 404 logging and integration with the WSGI application.

-You must set the DSN url in production.
+You must set the DSN URL in production.

 ## Deployment